sharifmasyhur/Design-Project/README.md

 # Smart Box IoT

+## NOTE: This is not the original repository!
+All credits go to: https://github.com/andrewkristofer/SmartBox-IoT
 ## 📖 Overview
 This project is developed as part of the Despro 2 (Design Project 2) course.
 The focus is on designing, simulating, and testing an embedded hardware system using Proteus as the primary development environment.